 Consultative selling fits the inside sales model hand in glove.
-It equips sellers to uncover customer needs faster and therefore position solutions that are more compelling.
+It allows sellers to uncover customer needs faster and position more compelling solutions.

 Consultative selling tips